Mokuleia Beach Colony

 No analysis available

-The remarks explicitly permit 30-day rentals, which indicates short-term rentals are allowed under the building rules.
-This is direct evidence for STR allowance.
+The remarks directly permit 30-day rentals, which is clear evidence that short-term rentals are allowed in this building.
+This is explicit and current listing language.

 No analysis available